 Not a marketplace maverick.
 Tends to prefer working as a salaried ('salt pay') employee rather than take risks with the income flow.
 Upstream/downstream relationships are blocked; you don't get connected (easily) to the people who can help you get what you want.

 Father-figure and guru-guide

-Shani slow-down drishti restricts the speed of mental confusion through excessive wordiness (3) and karmic resistance from enemies (6).
+Shani slow-down drishti restricts the speed of mental confusion through excessive wordiness (3) and Shani-structured, apparently mandatory resistance from enemies (6).

 Professor Shani teaching in classroom-9 = a good and sincere person who suffers lack of faith, due to lack of qualified religious/moral guidance as a child.
 The father is absent or distant.
 Major trust issues in divine communication channel (Channel 9) - but like all Shani matters these are resolved through maturation.
 Shani provides the wisdom of practical, material - Over Time.